enginyoyen/ansible-best-practises/README.md

     roles/
         roles_requirements.yml# All the infromation about the roles external              # All the roles that are in git or ansible galaxy
-                              # This directory is in ignored by git and all the roles in the
-                              # roles_requirements.yml file will be downloaded into this directory
+                              # Roles that are in roles_requirements.yml file will be downloaded into this directory
         internal              # All the roles that are not public

+    extension/
+        setup                 # All the setup files for updating roles and ansible dependencies

 ##2.
 How to Manage Roles
-It is a bad habit to keep the copy of roles, that are developed by other developers, in your git repository.
+It is a bad habit to manage the roles that are developed by other developers, in your git repository manually.
+It is also important to separate them so that you can distinguish those that are external and can be updated vs those that are internal.
 Therefore, you can use ansible-galaxy for installing the roles you need, at the location you need, by simply defining them in the roles_requirements.yml:

 ```
 ---